 No one, in other words, should expect anything but horror after the Saudis.
 The model here is Bourbon France, whose similarly arrogant, dysfunctional absolutist monarchy went bankrupt and gave way not to a nice, friendly republic but to the battle hymns of Napoleon’s armies.
 Imagine if an Islamic State franchise grabbed power in a Saudi province as the royals fled the scene.
 Imagine their forces infused with US-trained airmen, sailors and soldiers.
 The only solace is they’d capture no great defense industry to rearm.
 But in the meanwhile, the damage would be great.

-The US will continue to drift away from its friendship with Saudi, but that outcome is so far from American interests that US officials will continue to hold their noses even as they shake hands.
+The United States will continue to drift away from its friendship with Saudi, but that outcome is so far from American interests that American officials will continue to hold their noses even as they shake hands.

 Will they release the pages?
 It’s possible.
 But whatever happens, it won’t be because this spat alone caused it.